Govt plans to recall envoys to US, Ottawa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government plans to recall its envoys to Washington and Ottawa if they do not relinquish charge themselves, said Federal Minister for Broadcasting and Information Chaudhry Fawad Hussain here on Wednesday.
+ISLAMABAD: Government plans to recall its envoys to Washington and Ottawa if they do not relinquish charge themselves, said Federal Minister for Broadcasting and Information, Chaudhry Fawad Hussain here Wednesday.

-ISLAMABAD: The government plans to recall its envoys to Washington and Ottawa if they do not relinquish charge themselves, said Federal Minister for Broadcasting and Information Chaudhry Fawad Hussain here on Wednesday.
+ISLAMABAD: Government plans to recall its envoys to Washington and Ottawa if they do not relinquish charge themselves, said Federal Minister for Broadcasting and Information, Chaudhry Fawad Hussain here Wednesday.

 Comments